Community of Practice

 • Financial models for covering costs and keeping membership fees accessible (e.g. sliding scale, non-profit fiscal entities)

-In 2025, we will be organizing seasonal, in-person, Community of Practice gatherings.
+In 2025, thanks to support from the City of Burlington Conservation Legacy Fund, VGN will be organizing seasonal, in-person, Community of Practice gatherings.
 We are also considering the possibility of scheduling a monthly virtual gathering to welcome people from farther away and have more continuity.
 Participation in the Collective Gardening Community of Practice is open to everyone, from everywhere, and with all levels of experience in gardening or collectivism.

 Questions?
 Contact Carolina – carolina@vtgardens.org